 - 1 cup fig jam

-- Combine the oil, thyme, garlic, salt, and pepper in a bowl and stir to combine.
+- Make The Rub: Combine the oil, thyme, garlic, salt, and pepper in a bowl and stir to combine.
 Pat the roast dry with paper towels then rub the herb mixture all over the roast; set aside at room temperature for 1 hour.

 - While roast rests, heat oven to 450°F and arrange rack in lower third.
 Place roast, bone-side down, in a roasting pan, and roast until the meat is browned, about 25 minutes.
 Meanwhile, make the sauce.

-- Melt butter in large saucepan over high heat.
+- Make the Fig Port Glaze: Melt butter in large saucepan over high heat.
 When it foams, add onion, season with salt, and cook until softened.
 Add port, broth, jam, thyme, and pepper, and bring to a boil.
 Boil until reduced to 1 1/4 cups, about 15 to 20 minutes.
 Strain, pressing on solids to extract as much liquid as possible, and discard solids.
 Reserve half the reduction for serving and half for the glaze.

 - Reduce the oven to 350°F, and continue to cook the roast.
 Brush the roast with the glaze every 15 minutes and roast until the internal temperature registers 120°F to 125°F for rare or 130°F to 135°F for medium-rare, about 1 more hour.

-- Remove roast from oven and transfer to a cutting board.
+- Serve The Roast: Remove roast from oven and transfer to a cutting board.
 Cover loosely with aluminum foil and rest for 15 minutes.
 Remove kitchen string, cut meat off the bones, and carve against the grain into slices.
 Transfer to a platter and serve sauce on the side.